![]() deutsches Glossar |

 SWITCHING

-North American term for all movements other than train
+North American term for shunting.

 SYNCHRONOUS SIMULATION